stevemussmann/StreamTree_arcpy/README.md

 This program is designed to create the input for the StreamTree program (http://www.montana.edu/kalinowski/Software/StreamTree.htm) by Kalinowski et al. 2008 and calculate geographic distances between sampling locations along a stream network.
 Additionally, I will develop and publish a manuscript to cite.
 For now, cite this github repository if you use the code:

 Mussmann, S.M.
 2020.
 ArcpyStreams: A method for performing riverscape genetic analysis.
+DOI: 10.5281/zenodo.3718571.

 Currently this is a work in progress, and is comprised of multiple scripts.
 I am in the process of transitioning the code from a series of Perl scripts to a single Python program.